zarf-dev/zarf/docs/3-create-a-zarf-package/4-zarf-schema.md

 &nbsp;
 <blockquote>

-**Description:** The version of the chart to deploy; for git-based charts this is also the tag of the git repo
+**Description:** The version of the chart to deploy; for git-based charts this is also the tag of the git repo by default (when not using the '@' syntax for 'repos')

 |          |          |
 | -------- | -------- |